-Shropshire Council (through its Community Biodiversity Fund), funded some habitat management work, which tidied up around an area within the Moat field (believed to be an old Mill race), an area that had hitherto been very difficult to maintain.
-The maintenance of trees and the removal of cracked willow and scrub visually enhanced the area and should improve its ecology.
+Shropshire Council (through its Community Biodiversity Fund), funded some habitat management work.
+This tidied up around an area within the Moat field (believed to be an old Mill race), which had hitherto been very difficult to maintain.
+The maintenance of trees and the removal of cracked willow and scrub visually enhanced the area and should benefit the ecology in this area.

-The Group has also been successful in obtaining tree/hedge planting through Shropshire Council's and Woodland Trust Community Tree Schemes.
+The Group was also successful in obtaining tree/hedge planting through Shropshire Council and the Woodland Trust Community Tree Scheme.

-The Group had, following discussions with the Heritage Lottery Fund (HLF), submitted a bid for funding in 2013 to carry out various types of capital works such as geophysical surveys, historical research, measures to encourage flora/fauna, access improvements, site information etc. Unfortunately, the HLF received many projects at that time and although the application was considered a 'strong project', it was not successful in obtaining funding.
-This was very disappointing to the Group as it had been working on this for some time and had put together a package of work that met a lot of the HLF objectives.
+The Group submitted a bid to the Heritage Lottery Fund (HLF) in 2013 to carry out various types of capital works, such as geophysical surveys, historical research, measures to encourage flora/fauna, access improvements, site information, etc. The HLF acknowledged the submission as being a 'strong project' but as it was vying with many other projects, it was unfortunately unsuccessful.
+This was very disappointing to the Group, as the application met alot of the HLF objectives.
+The Parish Council subsequently provided pathways around the Moat field and erected an information board by the A53 entrance.